cemvarol/AZ-303-Labs/Lab-09/Lab-09.md

 #### Task 1: Create an Azure Site Recovery vault

--   Note: Please make sure you are doing these steps below on Host computer not Guest OS (2012)

 1. Within the Remote Desktop session to **Prot-VM01**, navigate to the [Azure portal](https://portal.azure.com/), and sign in.